-- 1. Safeguarding and promoting the welfare of children means: - Protecting children from maltreatment - Preventing impairment of children's mental or physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes - 2.
-Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 3.
-Children includes everyone under the age of 18.
+- 3.1 Safeguarding and promoting the welfare of children means: - providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing the impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - taking action to enable all children to have the best outcomes. - 3.2 Child protection is part of this definition and refers to activities undertaken to prevent children suffering, or being likely to suffer, significant harm. - 3.3 Appendix 1 explains the different types and indicators of abuse. - 3.4 Children includes everyone under the age of 18.

-4. Equality Statement
+4. Equality statement

-- 1. Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+- 4.1 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
-We ensure that all children have the same protection, regardless of any barriers they may face. - 2.
-We give special consideration to children who: - Have special educational needs or disabilities or health conditions - Are young carers - May experience discrimination due to their race, ethnicity, disability, religion, gender identification, sex or sexual orientation.
+We ensure that all children have the same protection, regardless of any barriers they may face. - 4.2 We give special consideration to children who: - are disabled or have certain health conditions and have specific additional needs. - have special educational needs (whether or not they have a statutory Education, Health and Care plan) - have a mental health need. - are a young carer.